Skip to content

 getDeviceEventDataGet device event log data

-getDeviceLocationLatestGet device location information data
+getDeviceLocationLatestGet device positioning information data

-getTslJsonGet thing model data
+getTslJsonGet TSL model data

 generateSnGet SN